-At Carew Academy we are proud to enable and empower students to voice their opinions and make the change they want to see in their school, their life, and their community.
+At Carew Academy we are proud to enable and empower students to voice their opinions and make the changes they want to see in their school, their life and their community.
 We want to nurture a culture where all pupils feel listened to, valued and respected.